FSHS - Finnish Student Health Service

 There are also other types of health care that FSHS does not provide, such as hospital care and some specialist services.
 Students who have Turku as their place of residence (kotikunta) have the right to municipal health care.
 Your home address and postal code will determine your municipal health centre.
 Weekday emergency services in the Turku area are available from 8.00 to 15.00 at the health centre according to your address.

-More information on municipal services and contact information your health care centre can be found here.
+More information on municipal services and contact information at your health care centre can be found here.

 In case of an emergency

-Because FSHS is only open during the week at day time, patients must turn to municipal health services in emergencies on weekends and evenings.
+Because FSHS is only open during the week in the daytime, patients must turn to municipal health services in emergencies on weekends and evenings.

 Call 112 for ambulance and emergency services.
 In emergency cases, such as sudden illness, unconsciousness or life-threatening, always call 112.
 If in doubt as to whether it is an emergency or not, it is always better to call and ask.
 The emergency medical services helpline advises you on the help you require.